apl-ocean-engineering/lsd-slam-pangolin-gui/README.md

 Zed](https://www.stereolabs.com/) SDK and [Google Snappy](https://github.com/google/snappy) for file compression.

 By default, LSD-SLAM It will use CMake ExternalProjects to build each of these dependencies automatically.
-Note this is the most repeatable path to building the software but will be relatively slow to re-compile as it will update each dependency every time.
+This is the most repeatable path but will be slow to re-compile as it will update each dependency every time.

 Set the appropriate CMake variable `BUILD_LOCAL_* = OFF` to disable local building.

-**CMake will not resolve these dependencies correctly when building in parallel **('make -j').
+**CMake will not resolve these dependencies correctly when building in parallel ('make -j').
 On the first build, use just 'make'.
-Once the dependencies have **been made (they should be reasonably stable), you can 'make -j' when **rebuilding just LSD-SLAM.**
+Once the dependencies have been made (they should be reasonably stable), you can 'make -j' when rebuilding just LSD-SLAM.**

 If you want to build G2O, Pangolin, etc. yourself, see the `cmake/Build*` files for the CMake flags I use.